Key Takeaways

 Traditional non-compete language—"Employee agrees not to work for any competitor within 50 miles for 24 months after termination"—is unenforceable in Oklahoma.
 Courts won't rewrite it to make it reasonable; they'll void it entirely.

 Industry restrictions don't save you.
-Restricting someone from "the staffing industry" or "oil and gas services" is still a restraint on practicing their profession.
+Restricting someone from working in "the staffing industry" or "oil and gas services" or "healthcare consulting" is still a restraint on practicing their profession and is equally void.

 Geographic limitations don't save you.
 A 10-mile restriction is as void as a 500-mile restriction.